PramitDutta1999/Communication-Lab-Simulations/README.md

 Contributions
 Contributions to extend the modulation techniques or improve simulation accuracy are welcome!
 Fork the repository, make your changes, and submit a pull request.

+Acknowledgments
+This work was completed as part of the ETE-306: Digital Communication Sessional course at the Chittagong University of Engineering and Technology.</p>